This post may contain affiliate links. Please read my disclaimer for more information.

 - Scotch Bonnet – anti-oxidant, anti-inflammatory, boosts immunity and metabolism

-- Vinegar – controls blood sugar, anti-microbial and may reduce cholesterol
+- Vinegar – controls blood sugar, is anti-microbial and may reduce cholesterol

 The fresh herbs, pepper, and vinegar combine to make this green seasoning that’s suitable for use on any kind of protein.
 It is especially delicious in pork, chicken, beef, and fish.
 So how do we use green seasoning?
 It’s actually very easy to use and doesn’t require the addition of other spices when used to season meats.

 You use green seasoning by pouring a generous amount over the meat, enough to cover all surface areas.
 Massage seasoning into meat and let marinate overnight for best results.
 After marination is complete, simply cook your meat in any way desired.
 Be it braised, stewed, fried, smoked, or baked your food will come out delicious guaranteed!

 Ginger is a pungent rhizome that is used in many cuisines including, Asian, Indian, and Caribbean cooking.
 Ginger is commercially available as a paste or a dried powder but is best used fresh to enjoy its aromatic properties.
 Ginger is a warming spice that adds zest and a hint of spiciness to any dish.
 This remarkable root is not only delicious in stir-fries, rubs, and marinades, it is also highly medicinal.
 Among the benefits of ginger: